hsmp89/DigitalSkillsTest/README.md

 `gradle clean test -Dbrowser=FIREFOX`

-note:As I used WebDriverManager which eliminates the problem of locally storing the driver binary files and maintaining different versions of the driver files (for different browsers).
+note: I used WebDriverManager which eliminates the problem of locally storing the driver binary files and maintaining different versions of the driver files (for different browsers).

 ### Reports location